 We actively welcome you to contact Chloe at North Yorkshire Council to chat through the role and talk informally about the school/post and how working here will make a real difference to the children and young people on the coast.

 We are committed to meeting the needs of our diverse community and aim to have a workforce reflecting this diversity.
 We are also committed to safeguarding and promoting the welfare of children, young people and adults.
 We have a robust child protection policy and all staff will receive training relevant to their role at induction and throughout employment at the school.
 We expect all staff and volunteers to share this commitment.

-Please note this post is in regulated activity and exempt from the rehabilitation of Offenders Act 1974 and subject to satisfactory references and an enhanced DBS criminal records and barred list check for work with children.
-An online search may be undertaken as part of the recruitment process on information available in the public domain.
+This post is subject to satisfactory references and enhanced Disclosure and Barring Service criminal records check for work with children.
+An online search may be undertaken for shortlisted candidates as part of the recruitment process on information available in the public domain.
 Candidates should disclose anything that may be relevant in line with Keeping Children Safe in Education.

 North Yorkshire Council (NYC) advertise vacancies and process applications on behalf of schools and external organisations (third parties) in North Yorkshire.
 NYC are not responsible for the recruitment/employment practices of third parties and accept no liability in relation to the vacancy and any subsequent recruitment/employment processes.
 Further information on how we process your data can be found here.